nyu-ossd-s18/brackets-group/activitySummary.md

 * [Removed node modules and modified main.js file to allow blank panel to be displayed](https://github.com/nyu-ossd-s18/Css-Refactoring-Ext/commit/0703f4dc3060a65370ead49eb27aa77a307eab80)

 * [Began incorporating extension into editor](https://github.com/nyu-ossd-s18/Css-Refactoring-Ext/commit/aa310f80d8513dc5541035428c4bf75cd278e3b1)

+2) Nathan Grimshaw
+A lot of my work was done behind the scene organizing group meet ups and working in coffee shops with Jacob towards code changes although he usually end up pushing the changes even though we were working together on them,.
+I helped him with his commits to getting the palette to display, the incorporating palette.js, adding color palette image, creating function in color.js, and updating index.html.